rockyyyss/learngit/readme.txt

 Git tracks changes.
 happy

-Creating a new branch is quick AND simple. new
+Creating a new branch is quick AND simple.eeee new e